Impeachment in South Africa: State President / President

 1961-1980 : the Senate and House of Assembly could remove the State President from office for "misconduct or inability to perform efficiently the duties of his office".
 The procedure required (a) at least thirty members of the House to petition the Speaker to appoint a joint committee; (b) the House to resolve to appoint the committee; (c) the Senate to concur with the resolution, (d) the committee to submit a report; and (e) each House to resolve, in the same session of parliament, to remove the State President from office.

 1981-1984 : following the abolition of the Senate, the power to impeach the State President was vested in the House of Assembly alone.
 The same procedure applied to the removal of the Vice State President.

 1984-1994 : an electoral college, consisting of delegates from the House of Assembly and the new House of Representatives and House of Delegates, could remove the State President from office for "misconduct or inability to perform efficiently the duties of his office".
 The procedure required (a) at least half the members of each of the three houses to petition the Speaker of Parliament to appoint a committee; (b) each house to resolve to appoint the committee; (c) the committee to submit a report; and (d) the electoral college to resolve to adopt the report and declare the State President removed from office.

 1994-1997 : the National Assembly and the Senate, sitting jointly, could remove the President from office by impeaching him or her for "a serious violation of this Constitution or the other laws of the Republic, or of misconduct or inability rendering him or her unfit to exercise and perform his or her powers and functions".
 A two-thirds majority was required.
 A similar procedure applied to the removal of any of the Executive Deputy Presidents.

 1997-date : the National Assembly (alone) may remove the President, for "a serious violation of the Constitution or the law", "serious misconduct" or "inability to perform the functions of office".
 A two-thirds majority is required.
 A president who is removed may not receive any benefits of that office, and may not serve in any public office.

 President Jacob Zuma came close to facing an impeachment vote in 2016 over the abuse of taxpayer funds to build his personal home at Nkandla, but his party used their parliamentary majority to prevent the vote.
 The Constitutional Court subsequently found that parliament had failed to hold Zuma to account and ordered parliament to establish rules for the impeachment process.

+In August 2022 opposition parties initiated a preliminary section 89 inquiry, which concluded that Cyril Ramaphosa had a case to answer by November 2022.
+This was after former intelligence officer Arthur Fraiser laid a criminal charge against Ramaphosa for covering up and unlawful handling of the Phalaphala burglary.
+In August 2026 Ramaphosa was accused by opposition parties of delaying the processes after he indicated in writing that he was not happy with the appointed evidence leader.